signalfx/signalfx-dotnet-tracing/docs/correlating-traces-with-logs.md

 If your logger uses a raw format, manually configure your logger to include the trace ID and span ID.

-supported loggers
+Supported loggers:

 - Log4Net
 - NLog
 - Serilog
 - ILogger (Microsoft.Extensions.Logging)

-## Supported Logging Frameworks
+## Supported Loggers

 These are the supported logging frameworks.